graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 TensorFlow is a powerful graph-modelling framework that can be used for the development, training and deployment of deep learning models.
 In the Graphcore software stack, TensorFlow sits at the highest level of abstraction.
-Poplar and Poplibs provide a software interface to operations running on the IPU.
+Poplar and PopLibs provide a software interface to operations running on the IPU.

 .. figure:: figures/Tensorflow_Poplar.png
     :width: 100%